 Open A Window

-By opening a window, you can release some of that warm air and ventilate your home.
-We don’t recommend this on those sticky, humid days, but rather when the weather is temperate or even cool.
+You can release some of that warm air by opening a window and ventilating your home.
+We don’t recommend this on those sticky, humid days but rather when the weather is temperate or even cool.

 Reconsider Growing Houseplants

 Do you have a big green thumb?
 Houseplants are great for keeping the air clean, but they, too, can contribute to the humidity in your home.
 If you have plants clustered together, reposition some, so they’re spaced further apart.
 Or you could get a few fake plants to keep the look.